alexrios/LMOtelFY/README.md

 ### What this program does?
 It will look for two situations:
- - Exported functions that has `context.Cotext` as a parameter.
+ - Exported functions that has `context.Context` as a parameter.
  - HTTP handlers

 And create: